Mexican Cession: Gadsden Purchase

+The Mexican Cession agreed with Mexico (white) and the Gadsden Purchase (brown).
+Part of the area marked as Gadsden Purchase near modern-day Mesilla, New Mexico, was disputed after the Treaty.

 It quickly became apparent that the Mexican Cession did not include a feasible route for a transcontinental railroad connecting to a southern port.
 The topography of the New Mexico Territory included mountains that naturally directed any railroad extending from the southern Pacific coast northward, to Kansas City, St. Louis, or Chicago.
 Southerners, anxious for the business such a railroad would bring (and hoping to establish a slave state beachhead on the Pacific coast), agitated for the acquisition of railroad-friendly land at the expense of Mexico, thus bringing about the Gadsden Purchase of 1853.